Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ```
 ![image](https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/d31503c8-8c40-43e4-9e93-888e4a3e4439)
-As it can be seen, point 32 is an influential point and violates the LR condition; therefore, we need to exclude it.
+As can be seen, point 32 is influential and violates the LR condition; therefore, we need to exclude it.

-## Excluding point 32 which is an influential point:
+Excluding point 32 which is an influential point:
 ```{r}
 data_2022 = data_2022%>% slice(-32)
 ```
 <a name="model_2022_3"></a>
-# 6.3.1 Backward elimination:
+# 6.3.3 Backward elimination:
 **We do feature selection using the Backward elimination method, which helps in identifying the most significant predictors and simplifying the model.
 Therefore we will end up with a model that is easier to interpret and potentially more robust.**

 At this step day of the week is excluded since pretty much all of them are not significant(very high p-value: